This fresh, delicious Farmer's Market Feta Bruschetta is always a hit and easy to put together. It's also super adaptable!

 - freshly ground black pepper

-- Place corn, zucchini, pepper, green onions and lemon zest in a medium size bowl.
+Combine zucchini, pepper, green onions and lemon zest in the bowl with the corn.
 Stir to combine.

-- Drizzle with lemon juice and olive oil and sprinkle with sea salt.
+Drizzle with olive oil and stir well.
+Drizzle with lemon juice and sprinkle with sea salt.
 Stir again.

 - 2 tablespoons butter